sighupio/furyctl/README.md

   - name: opa/gatekeeper
 ```

-You can find out what packages are inside each module by referring to each module documentation.
+You can find out what packages are inside each module by referring to each module's documentation.

 ### 2. Download the modules